uk-gov-mirror/ministryofjustice.hmpps-book-video-link/README.md

 ### Starting feature tests node instance

 A separate node instance needs to be started for the feature tests.
-This will run on port 3008 and won't conflict with any of the api services, e.g. elite2-api or oauth.
+This will run on port 3008 and won't conflict with any of the api services, e.g. prison-api or oauth.

 ```npm run start-feature```